ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 {PANEL: Determining Which Workers a Subscription Will Serve}

+{NOTE: }
+The **strategy used by the first worker connecting to a subscription** will determine which additional workers this subscription will be able to serve until all worker connections are dropped.
+{NOTE/}

 * A subscription that serves one or more [Concurrent](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-strategy) workers, **can serve only other concurrent workers** until all worker connections are dropped.
   If a worker that uses a [One Worker Per Subscription](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#one-worker-per-subscription-strategies)